 These Singapore visa types will be detailed in the below sections to help determine which visa for Singapore best fits your needs.

 Singapore E Visa is the way to obtain a visa to Singapore online.
-All eligible nationalities can apply for an electronic Singapore visa, which they will get during 1-3 working days by email after making all payment processes.
+All eligible nationalities can apply for an electronic Singapore visa, which they will get during 1-5 business days by email after making all payment processes.

 Nationals who are not eligible for an e-visa should apply to the embassy if they want to get a Singapore Tourist Visa.
 Besides tourism, purposes of short-term visits can be a business meeting, family reunion, short-term educational training, etc. The processing time of a short-term visa is usually 3-20 calendar days.

 Singapore doesn't have a specific transit visa.
 Those who intend to get a visa to Singapore need to get a regular visitor visa.
 However, the nationals of the Commonwealth of Independent States, Georgia, India, China (PRC), Turkmenistan, and Ukraine qualified for the 96 hours visa-free transit facility (VFTF).
 Before being allowed to enter the country, transit travelers who fit the VFTF criteria must ensure the current entry requirements are fulfilled.
 Transit visas under the VFTF can not be extended.
 You must have a valid ticket departing Singapore within 96 hours.